CumulusNetworks/docs/README.md

 # Cumulus Networks Documentation

 This the source repository for the Cumulus Networks Documentation, hosted at docs.cumulusnetworks.com.
-The site is built with the static site generator [Hugo](https://gohugo.io/documentation/)
+The site is built with the static site generator [Hugo](https://gohugo.io/documentation/).

 ## Installing the Documentation and Running the Local Server

-The docs are built with the static site generator [Hugo](https://gohugo.io/documentation/) Hugo contains a local development server to build and view live changes to the repo.
-Hugo is a command line interface.
+Hugo contains a local development server to build and view live changes to the repo.
 In order to build and view the live site:

 1. Install Hugo version 0.65.3 **extended** from https://github.com/gohugoio/hugo/releases/tag/v0.65.3.